-Ms Helen Gallagher, Department of English, Postgraduate Admissions, Room J206, John Henry Newman Building, University College Dublin, Belfield, Dublin 4, before 30 June in the year for which entry is sought e-mail: Helen.E.Gallagher@ucd.ie).
+Ms Helen Gallagher, School of English Postgraduate Admissions, Room J206 John Henry Newman Building University College Dublin Belfield, Dublin 4 before 30th June in the year for which entry is sought.
+Applications from overseas graduates should be made before 1st May of the year of entry.

-(telephone: +353-1-7168480; fax: +353-1-7161174;
+Fax: +353-1-7161174